Recycling donated bikes to raise money for charity.

 - Monday 28th May 1000-1600

 - Puncture repair training: We will be running some short classes on how to check your bike and repair a puncture.
-These will be 1000-1200 on Friday 1st and Saturday 2nd June.
+These will be 1000-1200 on Friday 1st.
 You will need to sign up for these by email via the Contact Us page.

 - Sunday 3rd June we will be by the Bilton entrance to the Greenway track to Ripley.
 We will be doing bike checks and basic repairs and we will have a few fun bikes to try out.